 Upcoming Events:

-June: World Elder Abuse Awareness Day (WEAAD) 2023
+World Elder Abuse Awareness Day (WEAAD) June,2023

 World Elder Abuse Awareness Day (WEAAD) is commemorated each year on 15 June to highlight one of the worst manifestations of ageism and inequality in our society, elder abuse.
+This year’s event, held at Southbank Parklands, we shared the outcomes of our research project through a variety of engaging and informative formats over the course of the day, including:

 - Hands-On Creative Activities in the ‘Cuppa Tea Space’ – including: